 - Moderator: Simon Bunce, Director of Legal Affairs, ABTA

-- Andrew Hadley, Policy Advisor, Competition and Markets Authority
+- Andrew Hadley, Assistant Director, Consumer Policy, Competition and Markets Authority

 - Andrew Spencer, Barrister, 1 Chancery Lane